Freistadt: History

 The area surrounding Freistadt came under the dominion of the Bavarian Duchy in the seventh century.

 Freistadt was founded before 1220.
 The Babenberg Duke Leopold VI passed through the area in 1225.
 The earliest mention of Frienstat is in a document from 1241, but in 1277, Rudolf von Habsburg referred to Vreinstat in another document.
 Its position separated the Habsburg and Bohemian lands, and it stood at crossroads of the valuable salt and iron trade route, which had operated from prehistoric times through the Middle Ages.
 The outer and inner walls, towers and gates of the old city, built mainly between 1363 and 1393, still exist today.

 Freistadt suffered French incursions in 1805 and 1809, during the Napoleonic Wars.
 Since 1918, Freistadt has been part of Bundesland Upper Austria.
 Following the Anschluss with Germany on 13 March 1938, the locality was part of Gau Oberdonau but in 1945 was restored to Bundesland Upper Austria.

 Notgeld

 Like many municipalities of Upper Austria, Freistadt issued Notgeld for collectors in 1920.

+Politics

+The municipal council (Gemeinderat) consists of 37 members.
+Following the 2021 Upper Austrian Local Elections, the seat distribution is as follows: